Corcyra (polis): Hellenistic Period

-The Roman Republic intervened almost immediately by sending one of the consuls to relieve the island.
-At the end of the First Illyrian War, Corcyra was declared a free city and transformed into a Roman protectorate, which de facto ended the independence of the polis.
+The Roman Republic, already engaged in the First Illyrian War, sent consul Gnaeus Fulvius Centumalus with 200 ships to Corcyra.
+Demetrius, who had quarreled with the Illyrians, surrendered to the Romans, and Corcyra became a Roman protectorate, de facto ending its independence.
 Around 189 BC it was governed by a Roman prefect, presumably nominated by the consuls, and in 148 BC, it was attached to the province of Macedonia.